 4.1 According to Stanislas Dehaene, the leading cognitive neuroscientist who specializes in literacy, anyone learning to read using the so-called ‘phonetic alphabet’ based on the Roman script – the underpinnings of most European writing systems – does so in ‘three major phases’: ‘the pictorial stage, a brief period where children “photograph” a few words; the phonological stage, where they learn to decode graphemes into phonemes; and the orthographic stage, where word recognition becomes fast and automatic’ (2009, 195).
 Crucially, each of these phases depends and continues to depend on the others.
 Expert ‘orthographic’ readers whose proficiency is ‘based on a direct lexical route straight from the letter string to its meaning’ – or, rather, to their own ‘mental dictionary of word meanings’ – are, for instance, obliged to revert to the ‘phonological stage’ when they encounter unfamiliar words, painstakingly sounding them out in order to make sense of them before deciding how or whether to add them to their individual inner dictionaries (11 and 26).
 This is particularly true for languages, like English, with a relatively deep or opaque orthography.

-4.2 Finnegans Wake has a central place on this site because it is, at one level, a compendium of puzzles designed to frustrate this expertise.
+4.2 Finnegans Wake has a central place on this site because it is, at one level, a compendium of puzzles designed to frustrate the literate brain.
 In some cases the puzzles are specifically visual.
 The sequence ‘bi tso fb rok engl a ssan dspl itch ina’, for instance, breaks the rules of word separation, showing how we rely on blank space as visual cue for fluent reading (124).
 In most cases, however, the puzzles are less obvious and more general because they have to do with the Wake’s own notoriously idiosyncratic deep (wayward?) orthography.
 Consider the following example which comes from the opening of Book I.5:

 In the name of Annah the Allmaziful, the Everliving, the Bringer of Plurabilities, haloed be her eve, her singtime sung, her rill be run, unhemmed as it is uneven!
 (104)